EdoardoLaGreca/scrtp/doc/protocol.md

 ### Connection-less connection

 The Scrtp protocol is built on top of UDP.
-This choice brings several advantages, such as reduced network throughput (and consequent increased speed) and reduced protocol complexity while providing checksums.
+This choice brings several advantages, such as lightness and reduced protocol complexity while providing checksums.
 However, UDP lacks some features such as:

  - connection orientation ("is the other endpoint still online and ready to communicate with me?")
  - packet acknowledgements ("has the other endpoint received my packet?")